 Other side effects associated with glatiramer acetate are similar to symptoms of MS. The difference is that medication side effects are persistent and may worsen.
 Examples include:

 - joint pain

 Allergic reactions have been reported with glatiramer acetate.
-Unfortunately, there is no way of knowing you’re allergic to the medicine before taking it.
-You should tell your doctor if you have allergies to other medications or have had bad reactions to other immunomodulators.
-A large, red bump at the injection site may be one sign of an allergic reaction.
-Other signs include:
+Unfortunately, there’s no way of knowing if you’re allergic to the medication before taking it.
+Tell your doctor if you have allergies to other medications or have had bad reactions to other immunomodulators.

 Signs of an allergic reaction include: